Columbia University Student Released After Mamdani Pushes Trump

 New York City Mayor Zohran Mamdani on Thursday said President Donald Trump called to inform him that a Columbia University student who was detained by federal immigration agents in a university residential building earlier in the day would be “released imminently.”

 The student, Elmina Aghayeva, is from Azerbaijan and is a senior in the university’s School of General Studies.
-Acting university President Claire Shipman wrote in a message to the university community on Thursday that “our understanding at this time is that the federal agents made misrepresentations to gain entry to the building to search for a ‘missing person.’”
+The university’s acting president, Claire Shipman, wrote in a message to the university community on Thursday that federal agents “made misrepresentations to gain entry to the building.”

-Shortly after Mamdani posted about the development, Aghayeva posted to her Instagram account that she had been released.
+Shortly after Mamdani posted about his request to Trump, Aghayeva posted to her Instagram account that she had been released.

 “I just got out a little while ago,” she wrote.
 “I am safe and okay.”